mermaid-js/mermaid/docs/flowchart.md

 ## Interaction

-It is possible to bind a click event to a node, the click can lead to either a javascript callback or to a link which will be opened in a new browser tab.
+It is possible to bind a click event to a node, the click can lead to either a javascript callback or to a link which will be opened in a new browser tab. **Note**: This functionality is disabled when using securityLevel='strict'

 ```
 click nodeId callback